-The restoration time of our scheme is also less than or at most equal to that of SNP.
-The restoration time depends on the total physical distance of a pair of working and protection paths [1].
-It is obvious that the total distance of a pair of working and protection paths for NPOPA is less than or at most equal to that of SNP.
-So the restoration time is also less than or at most equal to that of SNP.
+The restoration time of our scheme is also less than or at most equal to that for SNP.
+The restoration time depends on the physical distance of working and protection paths [1].
+It is obvious that the distance of working and protection paths for NPOPA is less than or at most equal to that for SNP.
+So the restoration time is also less than or at most equal to that for SNP.
 For an example, consider the connection between node pair <6,7>.
 The distance is 2800 for NPOPA, while it is 4700 for SNP.
-The restoration time must be less than that of SNP.
+The restoration time must be less than that for SNP.

 Let A be the number of areas.
 If the independence of sub-paths is guaranteed, sub-path protection can survive up to A failures as long as there is at most one failure per area.
-If two areas overlap, the number of simultaneous failures that the protection scheme can survive becomes less than or at most equal to A. For an example, protection areas a and b in Fig. 2 are not independent, and the subpath protection scheme cannot guarantee to survive simultaneous failures in working areas a and b.
-However, it is known that the probability that more than two failures occur simultaneously is very low [3].
+If two areas overlap, the number of simultaneous failures that the protection scheme can survive becomes less than A. For an example, area a and area b in Fig. 2 are not independent, and the network cannot guarantee to survive simultaneous failures in area a and b.
+However, if the failure probabilities of links are statistically independent, a single link failure counts for almost all link failures.
+The probability that more than two failures occur simultaneously is very low [3].

 III.
-Assumptions and Calculation Procedures The routing and wavelength assignment (RWA) problem in a WDM mesh network with shared sub-path protection can be formulated as an ILP.
+Assumptions and Calculation Procedures

+The routing and wavelength assignment (RWA) problem in a WDM mesh network with shared sub-path protection can be formulated as an ILP.
 Our objective is to minimize the total number of wavelength-links.
 We assume that the network topology that is represented as a directed graph and the partitioning configuration NPOPA are given.
 Areas are numbered from 1 through A. We also assume that only the adjacent indexed protection areas can be overlapped.
 Protection area n can be overlapped with protection area n-1 and protection area n+1 when 1<n<A. Protection area 1 can only be overlapped with protection area 2 and protection area A can only be overlapped with protection area A-1.
-It is not difficult to extend to the general case that a protection area can be overlapped with all adjacent protection areas.
+It is not difficult to extend for the general case that a protection area can be overlapped with all adjacent protection areas.
 We also assume that ABRs have wavelength conversion capability and other nodes do not have wavelength conversion capability.

 The procedures of calculating the total number of wavelength-links are given as follows.
 (1) transform of connection requests.
-For a given interarea connection request that traverses some areas, it is divided into some sub-paths according to working areas that it traverses, thus the inter-area connection is divided into several intra-area connections.
-(2) routing problem.
-We calculate 2 shortest link-disjoint routes between each nodepair using the Bhandari's algorithm [4] for all protection areas one by one.
+For a given interarea connection request that traverses some sub-areas, it is divided into some sub-paths according to working areas that it traverses, thus the interarea connection is divided into several intra-area connections.
+(2) routing Problem.
+We calculate 2 shortest link-disjoint routes between each node-pair using the Bhandari's algorithm [4] for all protection areas one by one.
 (3) wavelength assignment problem.
 We develop ILP formulation of the shared sub-path protection scheme.
 Due to space limitations, ILPs are not shown here.